Farzan-I/Farzan-CV/README.md

 ### Cultural Signatures (Mar 2020 to Nov 2020)<br>
 **Marketing Executive**
-- Oversaw revamp of [website](https://www.culturalsignatures.com) and implemented HTML, CSS and Javascript tools
+- Oversaw revamp of company [website](https://www.culturalsignatures.com) and implemented HTML5, CSS3 and Javascript tools
 - Created awareness of upcoming events through several media outlets i.e. Instagram/Facebook
 - Sourcing and securing sponsorship, leading to charitable donations to several life-threatening diseases such as multiple sclerosis
 - Preparing weekly/monthly reports for management to aid tracking of marketing performance